wavefnd/Wave/README.md

 > **Warning:**
 > Wave is in its early stages of development.
 The first official version, v0.0.1, has not yet been released.

-Wave is a next-generation programming language designed for developing everything from operating systems and system software to applications—entirely in Wave.
-We are building a Wave compiler that provides full hardware access.

 ---

 ## Get Started in Seconds